“Lola” Lyrics Meaning (The Kinks)

 Lola makes the first move, flipping traditional roles of courtship.

-Spelling out her name makes her presence feel larger than life, emphasizing that she is unforgettable.
+Spelling out her name makes her presence feel larger than life and unforgettable.

 Chorus 1: Attraction and Uncertainty